 Previously, I did my undergraduate degree at the Ohio State University, where I obtained my B.S. in Applied Mathematics and B.A. in English.
 During my undergrad I dabbled in two main research projects, the first involving biophysical modeling of ischemic stroke, and the second involving statistical method development for outlier detection in cancer RNA-Seq data.
 Subsequently, I decided to pursue a PhD in the Tri-Institutional Computational Biology and Medicine program at Weill Cornell Medicine where I worked in the Tilgner lab.
 During my time there I focused on technology and algorithm development for studying alternative splicing in the brain at the single cell/single-nucleus level.
+I then did a short postdoc in the New York Genome Center (NYGC) and Columbia University DBMI where I develope algorithms to study how the 3D structure of the genome impacts nuclear splicing in different cell types.

 In general, I get very excited when people push the boundaries of what is known in science, particularly when a clever new technology is involved.
 Outside of science, I enjoy theater and all things literary, and occasionally indulge in the circus arts.